leldev/CQRS/README.md

 ## Projects & Dependencies

-- **SV.CQRS.Domain** containing all the domain logic of the solution (for both read and write models). (has no dependency)
+- **SV.CQRS.Domain** contains all the domain logic of the solution (for both read and write models). (has no dependency).
-- **SV.CQRS.Api** API with ASP.NET Core project that hosting the web infrastructure code.
+- **SV.CQRS.Api** API with ASP.NET Core project that hosts the web infrastructure code.
-    - Use Swagger (/swagger) to expose endpoins
+    - Use Swagger (/swagger) to expose endpoints.
     - `appsetting.json` has the [Azure Cosmos Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) information.
-    - `ServiceCosmosDbExtension.cs` adds dependencies and create de database a collection.
+    - `ServiceCosmosDbExtension.cs` adds dependencies and creates database and collection.
-    - `CosmosDbRepository.cs` implements Repository pattern to manipulate the data.
+    - `CosmosDbRepository.cs` implements Repository pattern to manipulate the data from the database.

+## TODO:

+- [ ] Integration Test.